 Visual evidence suggests certain Ecological Sites were found to be outside of reference more often than others and may warrant concern (Figure 3).
 ‘Semidesert Loam’, ‘Semidesert Sandy Loam’ (R036XY325CO, R036XY326CO).
 Both of these sites are generally, coarse soiled, lower elevation Wyoming Sage Brush sites and tend to have depauperate forb and graminoid components of their functional diversity.
 The site ‘Loamy Foothills’ (R036XY284), is similar to the above in all regards, except in having generally finer textured soils.
 Accordingly the loss of these functional components may be associated with this apparent trend.
-On the other hand, the ecological sites ‘Semidesert Stony Loam’, ‘Clayey Foothills’, ‘Semidesert Juniper Loam’, and ‘Mountain Pinyon’, (respectively: R034BY404CO, R036XY289CO, R036XY113CO, R036XY114CO) tend to have less bare ground that would be expected under reference conditions.
-For the first three this may relate to soil loss and concomitant increases in the exposure of rock fragments, and invasive species, or indicate they are overgrown.
+On the other hand, the ecological sites ‘Semidesert Stony Loam’, ‘Clayey Foothills’, ‘Semidesert Juniper Loam’, and ‘Mountain Pinyon’, (respectively: R034BY404CO, R036XY289CO, R036XY113CO, R036XY114CO) tend to have less bare ground than would be expected under reference conditions.
+For the first three, this may relate to soil loss and concomitant increases in the exposure of rock fragments, and invasive species, or indicate they are overgrown.
 For the last two this may indicate very dense cover of trees, perhaps due to lack of thinning of early succession sites.
 Further investigation of the relationships between ecological sites and the total cover benchmarks are warranted at the end of the second AIM sample design.

-No administrative area had an estimated percent of land meeting the management objectives.
+No administrative area had an estimated percent of land meeting the management objectives for bare ground.
 However, two areas, the Gunnison Gorge National Conservation Area, and the office at large had estimates of uncertainty around the estimate of land meeting benchmarks which included the management objectives.
 The confidence intervals for the Gunnison Gorge lands overlapped notably with the objectives, 60.1- 72.3% -84.5, however this may be in part due to relatively few plots (n = 16) which were sampled in the area, and with a narrowing confidence band these results may not be consistent.
 The field office at large, while barely overlapping (59.2- 64.9% -70.5) with the percent of land meeting objectives, has a much larger sample size (n = 196), indicating these results are more stable.
-However, we should consider that we took a more lenient perspective on imputing our benchmarks, and should not take this for granted.
+However, we should consider that we took a more lenient perspective on imputing our benchmarks and should not take this for granted.

-Estimates of the percent of land meeting management objectives for both the ACEC-WSA’s and Dominguez-Escalente National Conservation Area include estimates of uncertainty which include the lower 70% objective for non-special status Uncompahgre Field Office lands.
+Estimates of the percent of land meeting management objectives for both the ACEC-WSA’s and Dominguez-Escalente National Conservation Area include estimates of uncertainty which include the lower 70% objective for non-special status Uncompahgre Field Office managed lands.
 Dominguez-Escalente has a respectable sample size (n = 35), relative to the other special status areas, indicating that it’s estimate (49.9- 62.5% -75.1) is unlikely to retract much with considerable sampling.
 Whereas the estimate for the ACEC-WSA is broad, largely in part due to a small sample (n = ), and the confidence intervals would be expected to contract significantly (32.3- 52.6% -72.9), towards the relatively low estimate.

 References